;

 • 9% iron

-While the phosphorus content seems high, it’s important to remember this is naturally occurring, organic phosphorus.
-This makes it poorly absorbed, as little as 30% of the phosphorus.
+While that seems high, it’s important to remember this is naturally occurring, organic phosphorus.

 Potassium is also present so it’s important to understand what types of potatoes have more potassium than others if your goal is to keep to a low potassium diet.